Gradeient

 The reverse-engineering process

 This felt like a small victory, but I unfortunately spent the next week making virtually zero progress.
 Despite poring over every (and I mean every) intercepted packet for hours on end, I couldn't find my Holy Grail: a clean JSON payload containing grades and assignments.
-Just like those European explorers in history class chasing the fabled Northwest Passage, I was convinced a tidy JSON output had to exist.
-Just like the real Northwestern Passage, it didn’t.
+I was convinced a tidy JSON output had to exist, but it seems it didn’t.
 Bad news.
 That meant I’d have to resort to web scraping—parsing the raw HTML of the page itself.
-Not ideal, but it was the only viable path forward.

 Building the app + some thoughts